 For example, to define pin 6 as the second fan just add this line to

 #define FAN1_PIN 6 // 2nd fan output attached to laser TTL input

 You can then control the laser from your G-code using

 M106 P1 S0 ; Laser off (P1 = 2nd fan output) M106 P1 S128 ; Laser at 50% M106 P1 S255 ; Laser at 100%

-NOTE: As of this edit, Marlin can control up to 3 fans via
+NOTE: You can use Fan0 if it is available, in which case you will not need to define the above.
+As of this edit, Marlin can control up to 3 fans via